Currently on display:

 In the 1980s and early 1990s, a new generation of African-American artists emerged, growing up amidst the impact of the civil rights movement.
 Despite some concessions to equality between blacks and whites, ethnic and racial prejudices were still prevalent.
 At the center of this focus is the question: Can art counteract the spread of stereotypical and racist prejudices?
 Artists such as Carrie Mae Weems, Lorna Simpson, Sophie Thun and Paul Mpagi Sepuya address colonial history, slavery, racism and sexism from their own perspective.

 The permanent intervention Yellow fog by Olafur Eliasson on the façade of the VERBUND building is part of the focus “Perception of spaces and places”.
-It is visible every day at dusk.
+It is visible every day at dusk; during the winter months Yellow Fog is not on display due to safety reasons.